ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/400559 Hydraulic Gates.md

 	1. Fasteners: Type 304 stainless steel.
 	2. Anchor bolts: Type 304 stainless steel.
 	3. SLUICE GATES

-## General

-: Sluice gates shall be cast iron, fully bronze mounted, and shall have side wedges for seating head conditions and side, top, and bottom wedges for unseating head conditions when the width of the gate exceeds 24".
+			1. General: Sluice gates shall be cast iron, fully bronze mounted, and shall have side wedges for seating head conditions and side, top, and bottom wedges for unseating head conditions when the width of the gate exceeds 24".
 All gate components shall be designed to safely withstand the heads listed in the Sluice Gate Schedule.
 		2. Travel: Gates shall be raised to open; lowered to close.
 Travel shall allow for full opening of gate.
 		3. Materials:
       1. ASTM